How to Prevent Lifestyle Diseases in Your 30s: A Doctor's Guide

 1 May 2026·By Dr. Aditya Davhale·5 min read

-As an Internal Medicine specialist, I often see patients in their 40s and 50s with advanced lifestyle diseases — diabetes, hypertension, fatty liver, heart disease — and I cannot help but think: if they had made small changes in their 30s, much of this could have been prevented.
+As an Internal Medicine specialist, I often see patients in their 40s and 50s with advanced lifestyle diseases — and I can't help thinking how much could have been prevented with small changes a decade earlier.
+Here is exactly what to do in your 30s.

 Why Your 30s Matter